rackerlabs/support-how-to/content/cloud-servers/windows-bug-check-analysis.md

 | Kernel memory dump | C:\Windows\Memory.dmp | Large enough for kernel memory |
 | Complete memory dump | C:\Windows\Memory.dmp | All physical RAM + 1 MB |

+#### Open the memory.dmp file

+To open the dump file, perform the following steps:

-B. Once the symbol file path has been added, go to File > Open Crash Dump... > Open the MEMORY.DMP file > Click or type "!analyze -v" to get the detailed debugging information > Wait for the analysis to complete.
+1. Go to **File > Open Crash Dump... > Open the MEMORY.DMP file**.

-## Reading the Crash Dump
+2. Click or type "**!analyze -v** to get the detailed debugging information.

+3. Wait for the analysis to complete.

+#### Read the crash dump

-Once the analysis has completed, you will need to review the output to determine the cause of the crash.
-Some examples of causes may be driver issues or memory corruption.
-The output of the analysis will provide you with the details.
+After the analysis completes, review the output to determine the cause of the crash.
+For example, driver issues or memory corruption might have caused the crash.
+The output of the analysis provides you with the details.

-Examples:
+Example causes include the following possibilities:

     FAILURE_BUCKET_ID:  X64_0xA_termdd!IcaDereferenceChannel+8c
     The cause of the error was due to termdd.sys.

     FAILURE_BUCKET_ID: 0xd1_e1k6232+16171
     The cause was the Intel network adapter(e1k6232.sys) drivers

-## Driver Verifier
+#### Use `Driver Verifier`, if necessary

-If the crash was due to faulty drivers, you can use Driver Verifier to examine the system's drivers.
-Driver Verifier is native to Windows and is used to test system drivers to find any improper behaviours.
+If faulty drivers caused the crash, you can use `Driver Verifier` to examine the system's drivers.
+Use the Windows-native `Driver Verifier` utility to test system drivers to find any improper behaviors.

-To start Driver Verifier
+To use Driver Verifier, perform the following steps:

-* Start a command prompt as administrator
+1. Open a command prompt as the administrator.

-* Type *verifier* to open Driver Verifier Manager
+2. Type **verifier** to open the `Driver Verifier Manager`.

-* Select the task needed, the default is *Create standard settings* and click *Next*
+3. Select the task you want and click **Next**.
+The default is **Create standard settings**.

-* Select which drivers to verify and click *Next*
+4. Select which drivers to verify and click **Next**.

-* Depending on the options selected, you may be required to restart the server.
-You will notified that a restart is needed prior to the verifier executing your options.
+5. Depending on the options selected, you might need to restart the server.
+In that case, the system notifies you before the verifier executes your options.

-Once complete, you will need to review the output of the verifier.
+6. After the verifier finishes, review the output of the verifier.

-## Bug Check Codes
+### Bug check codes

-Below are a listing of some of the bug check codes you may run into.
+The following table lists some of the bug check codes you might encounter:

 | Code | Name |